-At this point you might be wondering, “So what does this have to do with homeschooling?”
-Trying to learn how to crochet taught me more than simply how to crochet.
-And I believe the experience benefited my kids as well.
+But trying to learn how to crochet taught me more than simply how to crochet.
+I believe the experience benefited my kids as well.
+Why?

 I’m modeling my desires for my children to my children.
 Modeling is a powerful educational tool.
 For example, if I want my kids to believe reading is important, I’ll make sure they see me reading too.
 If I don’t, they may not see it as a valuable, life-long skill because my words and actions don’t match.
 (And, yes, I’ll eat my vegetables, too.)
 Modeling shows our children we believe what we say.

-Hopefully, seeing me learn a new skill at 48 encourages a mindset that they, too, can learn new skills both now and when they get older.
+Hopefully, seeing me learn a new skill as an adult encourages a mindset that they, too, can learn new skills both now and when they get older.
 Whether it is crochet, blogging, painting, or a computer program, when we choose to learn something new, we are teaching the value of life-long learning to our children.

 Learning crochet, or any new skill, can be frustrating!
 I wanted to give up at times.
 I didn’t understand what I was doing wrong.
 Why did my scarf turn into a triangle?